Day 20: 24 Insights In 24 Days – 2020 New Year Marathon!

 As colorists, we’re always looking for ways to work more efficiently.
 This Insight covers a method for separating secondary selection operations, like windows and keys, from the actual color operations to enable increased speed, flexibility, and control.
 It results in greater consistency across shots, less repeated selection work, and simpler after-the-fact adjustments.

 The concept is simple: Instead of performing selections and corrections in the SAME NODE, split those operations into SEPARATE NODES.
-In the video, I’ll show you just how powerful and flexible this technique can be when combined with other features like shared nodes and key mixers.
+In this Insight, I’ll show you just how powerful and flexible this technique can be when combined with other features like shared nodes and key mixers.

 - Separation of secondary selections from color operations